Heights Boulevard Art Trek Sculptures 4th Annual Show

 Last Updated on

-My husband and I love the Heights Boulevard Art which is permanent as well as temporary.
-Right now there is one of the temporary exhibits called Art Trek in which eight sculptures are on exhibit.
+My husband and I love the Heights Boulevard Art (like Art Trek) some of which are permanent as well as temporary.
+Right now there is one of the temporary exhibits called Art Trek in which eight sculptures are on display.
+Installed in March of this year, people wishing to view them in person have until mid-December of 2017 when they are taken down.

 We have Gus Kopriva of Redbud Gallery and Chris Silkwood to thank for arranging this.
 The first annual exhibit was called “True North” and the ones following it titled “True South” and Trail of Art.
 This Art Trek will be their final curated sculpture show using Heights Boulevard as the beautiful outdoor exhibit space.

 The whimsical Humpty Dumpty sculpture pictured above was fun to view from all angles.
 I always assumed that Humpty Dumpty was a male when hearing that nursery rhyme as a child.
-Viewing this plump egg figure all dressed up with a short red skirt, fish net stockings and high heels was a twist to be sure!
+Seeing this plump egg figure all dressed up with a short red skirt, fishnet stockings and high heels was a treat to be sure!

 You can see the artist Yuliya Lanina and her creation in the video below.